ferigis/netconf/README.md

 __Authors:__ Felipe Ripoll. ([`ferigis@gmail.com`](mailto:ferigis@gmail.com)).

-This project is an implementation of the Netconf specification [RFC6241](https://tools.ietf.org/html/rfc6241)
+This project is an implementation of the Netconf specification [RFC6241](https://tools.ietf.org/html/rfc6241) written in Erlang

 That code was inspired in [enetconf](https://github.com/FlowForwarding/enetconf) library.